 “People don't walk around with a sign that says ‘I'm hungry’ letting you know they weren't able to eat because they can't afford it,” said Brian Barks, President & CEO of the Food Bank for the Heartland in Omaha, NE.
 “No matter the size of your community, you probably know someone who is hungry.”

 This trend in national food insecurity levels is tied directly to national poverty levels.
-According to 2014 U.S. Census Bureau statistics, 46.7 million people in the United States were living in poverty.
+According to 2016 U.S. Census Bureau statistics, 40.6 million people in the United States were living in poverty.

-“The problem of hunger in our country isn't going away,” said Pat Dees, President & CEO.
+“The problem of hunger in our country isn't going away,” said Patrick L. Dees, President & CEO.
 “This initiative lets us continue our history of giving back and helping others, while engaging our members in battling this nationwide problem on a local level in their communities.
 It's the kind of thing our members do best.”